 GreenWays Center Offers:

 The Eco Center is open many afternoons and is open by appointment.
 Call 855-884-2284 and speak to the Office Manager to confirm a visit time.

 Habitat Maps Available in our Reading Room: Detailed and dramatic cartography of the natural features of the Belfast area are now available in the Eco Center.
 The Maps are provided by the state's Beginning with Habitat Program, which is advising GreenWays on local projects.

 The highly successful CCC will enter its fifth season in 2020.
 The CCC has been pivotal in accomplishing many local land projects and in training students, ex-offenders and community volunteers.
 We are now partnering with the Midcoast Soil and Water Conservation Districts and Unity College to sustain this vital program.
 We welcome anyone who is inspired by this idea to help us as planners and advisors.
 At this time, we are seeking new project champions to help!

 Sears Island Monitoring

-In 2018, GreenWays staff and CCC interns will assist the dedicated volunteers of Friends of Sears Island in monitoring sensitive habitats, invasive plants and biodiversity, A campaign to eradicate invasive plants from the island will begin this season as well.
+GreenWays staff and CCC interns assist the dedicated volunteers of Friends of Sears Island in monitoring sensitive habitats, invasive plants and biodiversity, A campaign to eradicate invasive plants from the island is underway.
 Check out the FOSI website to get involved.

 Feel free to actively participate in any of these as well as many upcoming activities.
 Email us for more information, greenwayscenter @ gmail.com.